Building components

 Code version pickers in the builder

-Two version pickers appear in the top menu in the dashboard builder to choose the models version and components version.
-Publishing a dashboard uses whichever models and components versions are currently selected.
+In the top menu in the dashboard builder you can use the version pickers to choose the models version and components version.
+Publishing a dashboard uses whichever models and components versions are currently selected when you save a version.
 A version is only live once published.

 Image 0